Designing frontends that can keep up with mainnet.

 - keep a clean data layer with push-based updates where it matters,

-- use Material UI to build a clear, responsive layout,
+- use MUI to build a clear, responsive layout,

 - respect browser limits with pagination and occasional virtualization,